Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Before Arriving for Your Exam

-You can print and fill out the HIDA Scan Questionnaire before arriving to speed the registration process.
+You can print and fill out the HIDA Scan Questionnaire on our Pre-Registration Questionnaire page before arriving to speed the registration process.

 Your must be fasting four hours before the exam.